The color black gets a bad rap among artists sometimes. Many artists won’t even have tubes of black paint in their paint boxes.

 Tubes of Black Paint

-There are several different types of black paint you can buy and each is a little different in its opacity and color temperature.
+There are several different types of black paint you can buy, each slightly different in opacity and color temperature.
+For more information, see my post on black and white paint.

 Ivory Black or Bone Black is a warm brownish black that is semi-transparent.
 As the name implies, this pigment is made from charring animal bones.